Junpengalaitp/Algorithm-Data-Structure/markdown/sliding window.md

 * two pointers, left and right
 * if encounter zero, decrement k by one, if k is less than zero, start moving left, k += right == 0
 * update longest

+### LC 1658.
+Minimum Operations to Reduce X to Zero
+* reverse thinking: find the max length sub array that has sum equal to array sum - x
+* use standard two pointer approach